kumarkirankg/BatchRight/README.md

 We'd rather say this plainly than let it look more finished than it is.

-## How to view it

-Open `index.html` in any browser.
-Nothing to install, no server, no account.
-The whole app runs in that one file.

-## Files in this repo

-- `index.html` — the app.
-GitHub Pages loads this file automatically.
-- `batchright.html` — the same file, kept under its working name too.
-- `README.md` — this file.

-## Built with

-Plain HTML, CSS, and JavaScript.
-No frameworks, no backend, no database.
-Fonts are loaded from Google Fonts.

 ## Contact

 Run a hotel, restaurant, cloud kitchen, or food processor in Bengaluru or Mumbai and want to try it?

 Email **[kumarkiran.kg@gmail.com](mailto:kumarkiran.kg@gmail.com)**.